 Members of the group are actively litigating benzene-leukemia cases.
 These are very substantial cases, proof of which is very complex, requiring substantial scientific and medical evidence and much expert testimony.
 Several members of the group have achieved seven-figure recoveries on behalf of clients.

-Open to all Regular, Life, Sustaining, Leaders Forum, and President's Club AAJ members.
+- Membership: Open to all Regular, Life, Sustaining, and President's Club AAJ members.